-Date of last review September 2022 Review period Every 2 years Date of next review July 2025 Owner CEO Catholic Life Committee Type of policy Statutory - MAC Board approval 16 October 2024
+Date of last review September 2022 Review period Every 2 years Date of next review July 2025 Owner CEO Catholic Life Committee Type of policy Statutory - MAC Board approval February 2025

-Summary of changes since July 2024 Date This policy is currently under review due to the changes to the delivery of RSHE in schools so this policy will remain in place until August 2025.
+Summary of changes since July 2024 Amendments to the interim policy - December 2024 This policy is currently under review due to the changes to the delivery of RSHE in schools so this policy will remain in place until August 2025.
 An Academy Working Party is currently working on the review of our current policy and schemes of work which will be updated in time for September 2025.
-Sept 2024
+December 2024